What Are the New YouTube Monetisation Rules?

 How Do These Changes Affect You?

 If you're a YouTube creator, these new rules mean you will need to focus on producing content that stands out.
-Here are a few ways to keep your channel monetized and ensure you're following the new guidelines:
+Here are a few ways to keep your channel monetised and ensure you're following the new guidelines:

-• Be Original: Don’t just copy what others are doing.
+- Be Original.
+Don't just copy what others are doing.
 Try to create videos that are unique and provide something new to your audience.

-• Engage With Your Audience: Respond to comments, ask for feedback, and encourage viewers to interact with your videos.
+- Engage With Your Audience.
+Respond to comments, ask for feedback, and encourage viewers to interact with your videos.
 Engaged audiences are more likely to support your channel through views, likes, and comments.

 What Can You Do to Earn More on YouTube?